Union of the Crowns: National animosity

 Scottish aristocrats and other placeseekers made their way to London to compete for high positions in government.
-Several years later Sir Anthony Weldon was to write:
+In 1617, Sir Anthony Weldon wrote of the poverty of Scotland, as conceived by English courtiers:

 A wounding observation came in the comedy Eastward Ho, a collaboration between Ben Jonson, George Chapman and John Marston.
 In enthusing over the good life to be had in the Colony of Virginia, it is observed:

 Anti-English satires proliferated, and in 1609, the king had an act passed that promised the direst penalties against the writers of "pasquillis, libellis, rymis, cockalanis, comedies and sicklyk occasiones whereby they slander and maligne and revile the estait and countrey of England..."

 In October 1605 Nicolò Molin, the Venetian ambassador in London, noted that "the question of the Union will, I am assured, be dropped; for His Majesty is now well aware that nothing can be effected, both sides displaying such obstinacy that an accommodation is impossible; and so his Majesty is resolved to abandon the question for the present, in hope that time may consume the ill-humours".